The Therapy of Light

 The Wavelength of Light

-In the therapy, I use six colors.
-The three primary colors are red, green, and blue, and their three complementary colors are yellow (red-green), cyan (blue-green), and magenta (red-blue).
-I looked for the brightest values of the six colors on my computer by choosing each
+In therapy, I use six colors.
+The three primary colors are red, green, and blue, while their three complementary colors are yellow (red-green), cyan (blue-green), and magenta (red-blue).
+I searched for the brightest values of these six colors on my computer by selecting each color’s most significant RGB (Red-Green-Blue) value.
+I converted each color’s RGB values to wavelengths, hexadecimal, and HSL (Hue-Saturation-Lightness) values.
+To adjust the RGB values, I utilized a converter from Academo.org.[1]
+Table 1 demonstrates this.

 Table 1: The RGB values, wavelengths of light, hexadecimal values, HSL values, and colors of the visible spectrum used in the Therapy.